 The plant secondary process was analyzed using BioWin Version 5.1.
-Based on the calibrated model, the existing secondary process has sufficient capacity to meet existing and anticipated NPDES permit scenarios.
-However, adequate redundancy and reliability is not provided through the planning period.
-Only one aerated lagoon is in operation.
-The secondary clarifiers do not have adequate capacity to pass peak flows.
+Based on the calibrated model, the existing aeration basin has sufficient capacity but lacks redundancy.
+However, there is sufficient redundancy in the aeration equipment and limited potential for the basin to break down.
+Therefore a redundant basin is included beyond the planning period via space planning.

+The secondary clarifiers do not have sufficient hydraulic capacity to meet projected peak flows.
 Additionally, with one secondary clarifier out of service, the remaining clarifier does not have capacity to pass the current and future summer peak hour flows.
+Hence a new secondary clarifier is recommended.